ndelacerda/ndelacerda.github.io/_pages/wip.md

 <u>Abstract</u>: How do criminal proceedings against democratically elected executives influence citizens' support for democracy?
 We explore citizens' reactions to institutional accountability processes by analyzing the effect of coup charges brought against former president Bolsonaro by Brazil's Prosecutor General.
 Taking advantage of the fortuitous timing of these charges during our survey fieldwork, we demonstrate that the indictment significantly bolstered democratic support among non-Bolsonaro voters, while having no discernible negative effect on his supporters.
 Our findings offer a nuanced view of theories suggesting that partisan loyalties should lead supporters to reject democratic institutions that target their preferred leaders.
 This study contributes novel evidence on democratic resilience by capturing real-time reactions to consequential accountability processes outside experimental settings.

+## Explaining Programmatic Party Appeals in Contemporary Latin America: The Differing Roles of Ideology, Particularism and Populism

+**with Jonathan Hartlyn and Cecilia Martínez-Gallardo**

+<i>Under review.<i>

+<u>Abstract</u>: Political parties and presidents in contemporary Latin America vary considerably in the extent to which they emphasize policy when appealing to voters (programmatism).
+We use Confirmatory Factor Analysis and data from the Chapel Hill Expert Survey—Latin America (CHES-LA) to examine how three key party characteristics relate to programmatism: ideological positions, particularistic strategies, and populism.
+Our results show that political actors on the ideological extremes rely more heavily on programmatism, that particularism and programmatism have a strong negative relationship, and that populism and programmatism are positively associated.
+Although these findings document important variation in how Latin American parties compete for votes, they reveal concerning patterns in contemporary party competition.
+Highly populist parties also tend to be programmatic, creating potential trade-offs between clear policy positions and democratic accountability.

 ## Beyond Partisanship: Theory and Methods